photoprism/photoprism-docs/docs/user-guide/sync/webdav.md

 !!! note ""
     It is also possible to [sync files with external WebDAV servers](../settings/sync.md) such as ownCloud or other PhotoPrism instances.

-The originals folder URL for public servers is:
+The *originals* folder URL for a server exposed to the public Internet is:

 ```
 https://admin@example.com/originals/